writepython/web-crawler/README.txt

 *Note: It will take less time to process each URL if one or the other of the above are used rather than both.

-request_timeout is a float describing how long to wait in seconds for the server to issue a response for each URL.

 request_delay is a float describing how long to wait in seconds before making the next request.

-use_selenium is a boolean.
-Setting this to True means that Selenium will be used to request pages.

-browser_name is a string that determines which browser Selenium will employ to find the final URL after HTTP and JS redirects.
-The options are "PhantomJS", "Firefox", "Chrome", "Safari", and "Opera".
-The browser must be installed on the computer running the program.
-I have included a copy of PhantomJS.
-PhantomJS has the advantage of not actually needing to open a browser window.
-I have tested with PhantomJS and Firefox, and found Firefox to be the faster of the two.

 urls_to_crawl is an array of hashes containing the items url, follow_links_containing, and (optionally) regex_filters.